Detailed course offerings (Time Schedule) are available for

 PUBPOL 582 Communicating Climate Change (4)

-Surveys climate change communications and the role in achieving climate change policy goals.
-Assesses climate change communication in light of scientific evidence as well as student reactions.
+Surveys climate change communications and their role in achieving climate change policy goals.
+Assesses the ethics and science of climate change communication.
 Explores theories and frameworks to evaluate and improve climate change communications.
 Examines the role of climate change communication as a policy tool.

 View course details in MyPlan: PUBPOL 582